wpeka/wplegalpages/readme.txt

 WPLegalPages provides you pre-approved templates.
 You may want to customize it as per your needs.
 Please consult your lawyer for any specific needs for compliance with your local law regulators.

 == Changelog ==
+= 2.4.6 =
+* Update: Redesigned Getting started page.
+* Update: Notice to track usage analytics for the plugin.

 = 2.4.5 =
 * Update: Support for WordPress multisite integration.
 Setup Privacy Policy Pages on WordPress Multisite.